Article: FDA busts myths of preventing and treating cancer by eating apricot kernels, herbs, and other ingredients

 Breast cancer

 - NCT04374747: Fruit and Vegetable Intervention in Lactating Women to Reduce Breast Cancer Risk.
 This trial is for nursing mothers.
-This study will look to see if eating at least 8 to 10 daily servings of fruits and vegetables reduces breast cancer biomarkers.
+This study will see whether eating at least 8 to 10 daily servings of fruits and vegetables reduces breast cancer biomarkers.

 Colorectal cancer